Perfected1/Css-and-JavaScript-analog-Clock/README.md

 # Css-and-JavaScript-analog-Clock
-An analog clock with css and Js
+An analog clock with css and Js, the clock is set to the current local time